“Discovering the unexpected is more important than confirming the known.”

 Traceability and Risk-based Testing of GxP relevant Systems

 Testing shall be planned before execution to avoid “test quality into”.
-The software is coded after the test is defined, and acceptance criteria is agreed.
-Hence traceability is ensured, so that user requirements are met and mapped to user acceptance test specification.
+The software is coded after the test is defined, and acceptance criteria are agreed upon.
+Hence traceability is ensured so that user requirements are met and mapped to user acceptance test specifications.

 It is not feasible to test all functions of a system with the same rigour.
 Testing should be performed based on documented risk evaluation.
 The focus of the risk evaluation shall be related to product quality, patient safety, and data integrity.
 However, it must be sufficiently and confidently demonstrated that the software is fit for its intended use.
 “To establish that confidence, software developers should use a mixture of methods and techniques to prevent software errors and to detect software errors that do occur.
 “The “best mix” of methods depends on many factors, including the development environment, application, size of project, language, and risk”(R5).
 Test efforts should be focused on the highest process and function risks.
 It shall be intended to identify the uncertainty in the business processes and the functionality, from which then the test strategy is developed to mitigate that risk for the system.
 Without knowing the risks in the business processes and functionality, the issue may be of either testing too much, or not enough, and not being able to justify the test decisions in any case.
 All tests must be satisfactorily executed and meet the acceptance criteria set forward.
 Test outcome (results) should be documented.
 Any unsolved critical issue with potential impact on the quality of the system and respective workarounds must be justified and a mitigation plan must be produced.
 Testing activities can be summarised as outlined in the sections below: